 Many independent major proposals include courses taken abroad or in other institutions.
 In such cases, the applicant should check with Off-Campus Studies to make sure that the proposed program will be approved before submitting the independent major proposal.
 Approval of the independent major does not imply approval of the off-campus study portion.

 Independent majors must be approved by the end of a student's sixth semester at Colby.
 The Independent Study Committee has set the 30th day of classes of each semester as the target date for independent major proposals.
 Proposals received after that date must wait until the following semester to be considered.

 Please submit the following materials to the Chair/s of the ISC:

 Students pursuing independent majors should keep in touch with the committee, which must be notified about any changes in their program; substantial changes, or a change of advisor, must be approved by the committee.
 Students are asked to review progress in their independent major each semester with their advisors and submit any changes to their major via the Course Change Request Form.

-Independent majors may receive a distinction in their major upon graduating if they have an overall GPA of at least 3.5.
+Independent majors may receive a distinction in their major upon graduating if they have a GPA of 3.7 or higher in the major and an overall GPA of at least 3.5.